Sweden bans Huawei, ZTE from upcoming 5G networks | Technology

 Sweden bans Huawei, ZTE from upcoming 5G networks

-Sweden on Tuesday banned on security grounds the use of telecom equipment from China's Huawei and ZTE in its 5G network ahead of a spectrum auction scheduled for next month, joining other European nations that have restricted the role of Chinese suppliers.
+Sweden has banned telecoms equipment from Huawei and ZTE in its 5G network, joining other European nations that have restricted the role of Chinese suppliers on security grounds.

-Telecoms regulator PTS said https://www.pts.se/en/news/press-releases/2020/four-companies-approved-for-participation-in-the-3.5-ghz-and-2.3-ghz-auctions the decision followed advice from the country's armed forces and security service, which described China as "one of the biggest threats against Sweden".
-European governments have been tightening controls on Chinese companies building 5G networks, following diplomatic pressure from Washington, which alleges Huawei equipment could be used by Beijing for spying.
+Telecoms regulator PTS said https://www.pts.se/en/news/press-releases/2020/four-companies-approved-for-participation-in-the-3.5-ghz-and-2.3-ghz-auctions Tuesday's decision, ahead of a spectrum auction due next month, followed advice from the country's armed forces and security service, which described China as "one of the biggest threats against Sweden".
+European governments have been tightening controls on Chinese companies building 5G networks following diplomatic pressure from Washington, which alleges Huawei equipment could be used by Beijing for spying.
 Huawei has repeatedly denied being a national security risk.

-The United Kingdom in July ordered Huawei equipment to be purged completely from Britain's 5G network by 2027, becoming one of the first European countries to do so.
-China said that no "concrete evidence" that equipment from its companies pose threats to national security in Sweden had been provided.
+The United Kingdom in July ordered Huawei equipment to be purged completely from its 5G network by 2027, becoming one of the first European countries to do so.
+China said no "concrete evidence" had been provided to show equipment from its companies posed a threat to Sweden's national security.

-"We urge the Government of Sweden to comply with market principles of open development and fair competition, revisit its decisions," the Chinese embassy in Sweden said in a statement on its website.
-Huawei and ZTE did not immediately respond to requests for comment.
+"There are no factual grounds to support allegations of Huawei posing any security threat," a Huawei spokesman said.
+"The exclusion of Huawei is simply based on groundless presumption and is unfair and unacceptable."
+ZTE did not immediately respond to requests for comment.

 Sweden is home to Ericsson, one of Europe's leading telecoms equipment suppliers and Huawei's biggest rival.
 It has won contracts from all three major operators in China to supply radio equipment for 5G networks and could be at risk if the Chinese government decides to retaliate https://www.reuters.com/article/us-china-huawei-europe-idUSKCN24L1NW.